mvolkmann/blog/src/flutter.md

 {% aTargetBlank "https://riverpod.dev", "Riverpod" %}
 was created by Remi Rousselet, who is the same developer that created
 {% aTargetBlank "https://pub.dev/packages/provider", "provider" %}.
+The name comes from rearranging the letters in "provider".
 It addresses several issues with provider including:

 1. provider depends on Flutter and